vagonbar/gwnfsm/GWNFSM.md

 /** \mainpage GWN FSM, an Extended Finite State Machine.

 \brief This project implements an FSM usable for any purpose.
-\author Victor Gonzalez-Barbone
+\author Victor Gonzalez-Barbone.
-\date 2018-11-13
+\date 13th Nov 2018

 This module implements a Finite State Machine (FSM) engine.
 In addition to the usual states and transitions, the GWN FSM includes actions, conditions, and memory.